lemire/MaskedVByte/README.md

 It assumes a recent Intel processor (e.g., haswell) but should work with most x64 processors (supporting SSE instruction sets).

-The code should build using most C compilers.
+The code should build using most standard-compliant modern C compilers (C99).
 The provided makefile expects a Linux-like system.